gear6io/ranger/server/query/jdbc/README.md

-# SQL Parser Integration with Icebox JDBC Handler
+# SQL Parser Integration with Ranger JDBC Handler

-This directory contains the enhanced JDBC handler that integrates SQL parsing and analysis capabilities with Icebox's existing DuckDB-based query execution engine.
+This directory contains the enhanced JDBC handler that integrates SQL parsing and analysis capabilities with Ranger's existing DuckDB-based query execution engine.

 ## Overview